 - Part 4: The Frictionless CTA (350-400 words): Close with a low-friction call to action.
 Do not ask for a formal meeting or calendar slot.
 Instead, invite them to send a DM or check out a pinned resource.

 LinkedIn's **Featured** section is prime real estate.
-It resides directly below your About section and allows you to pin dynamic visual links, PDFs, articles, and media files.
-This is your primary mechanism to move visiting prospects further down your sales funnel.
+It sits directly below your About section and lets you pin visual links, PDFs, articles, and media.
+This is the main way to move a visiting prospect further into your sales funnel.

-To optimize your Featured section for B2B lead conversion:
+To set up Featured for B2B lead conversion:

 - Pin a 90-Second Value Video: Record a brief, un-gated loom video outlining a custom operational workflow or tearing down a common industry mistake.
 Make sure the thumbnail is clean and professional.